How to make studying online work for you

 The coronavirus health crisis is posing a challenge for all sectors, including education.
 With the suspension of face-to-face classes, studying remotely is one of the greatest challenges in recent times.
 Are universities and their students prepared for this change?
 What tools and resources do they have?
-Above all, how can students organise themselves to study from home effectively?
-We spoke with three students, a university professor and an e-learning expert to find out.
+Above all, how can students organize themselves to study from home effectively?
+We spoke with three students, a university professor, and an e-learning expert to find out.

-It is unlikely that higher level educational institutions in the UK will be resuming face-to-face classes anytime soon, which affects more than 2.4million university students.
+It is unlikely that higher level educational institutions in the UK will be resuming face-to-face classes anytime soon, which affects more than 2.4 million university students.
 Their education now depends on a digital environment that many, both teachers and students alike, had to adjust to in a matter of days.

 A challenge for university students

 There may be a psychological impact on third-level students who have entered this exceptional situation with no time to prepare for it.
 This can affect academic performance and lead to difficulty concentrating, increased procrastination, anxiety due to uncertainty and a lack of motivation.

 To reduce any negative impact, it is essential to set goals and pose this stage of learning as a challenge.
 For those who are used to face-to-face learning—where the weight of classes falls on the teachers—distance learning represents a change at many levels.
 One of the most important differences is that it makes students responsible for their own learning process.